stratiteq/training.knockout/Material.markdown

 ### Binding context
 A binding context in Knockout is an object which you can use in your bindings.
 There is always one implicit context which Knockout will try to execute your bindings on.
 But you can also set explicit ones that allow you to call functionality from other parts of your application, or scope a view to a specific ViewModel.
 #### $root
-Root is the the object that you used in your `ko.applyBindings()` call, this is the implicit binding context in the toplevel (outside any other context) of your view.
+$root is the the object that you used in your `ko.applyBindings()` call, this is the implicit binding context in the toplevel (outside any other context) of your view.
 ```javascript
 ko.applyBindings({
   myName: ko.observable('my name')